-With the spooky holiday falling on a Tuesday this year, perhaps HR can use it as an opportunity to boost staff engagement and improve team collaboration, while having a bit of fun at the same time.
+With the spooky holiday falling on a Thursday this year, HR can use it as an opportunity to boost staff engagement and improve team collaboration, whilst having a bit of fun at the same time.

 Here are some fun ideas for your HR team to use this Halloween!

 1. Spooky Dress-up

 Of course this is the most obvious (and probably easiest!) choice for a Halloween activity.
 Your HR team could encourage all employees to dress up with a prize for the best costume, or you could ask departments to dress up as each other for a few laughs (hopefully without offending anyone or hurting anyone’s ego)!
 As for HR, choose a human-resources related costume, like Roz from Monsters Inc (‘you forgot to turn in your paperwork last night’), Toby from The Office, or a group of vampires, because HR can be a real pain in the neck.

 2. Halloween-themed games